-Nothing is more synonymous with the art culture of Ketchum than the Sun Valley Center for the Arts.
+Nothing is more synonymous with the art culture of Ketchum than the Sun Valley Museum of Art.
 With its constant rotation of art exhibitions, music, lectures and workshops, educational outreach and more, it has a presence in every part of the Valley in every aspect of art, serving more than 40,000 patrons every year.
-The Center, as it’s known to locals, was founded in 1971 making it the oldest arts organization in the Wood River Valley and the largest in the state of Idaho.
+SVMoA, as it’s known to locals, was founded in 1971 as The Sun Valley Center for the Arts and Humanities making it the oldest arts organization in the Wood River Valley and the largest in the state of Idaho.

 Education and Humanities

 All student programs are offered for free or at a very low cost to students thanks to members, donors, and funds from the annual Wine Auction fundraiser.
-Center programs are also supported by public funding for the arts through the Idaho Commission on the Arts, the Idaho Legislature and the National Endowment for the Arts.
+The programs are also supported by public funding for the arts through the Idaho Commission on the Arts, the Idaho Legislature and the National Endowment for the Arts.